 |Randall Andrew Husack|

-He betrayed my confidence and told a friend who had an older brother, which the direct result was to me getting beat up super bad when I was 12.
-I was in grade 6.
+Once I had told him about this boy I thought was cute.
+He betrayed my confidence and told a friend who had an older brother, which the direct result was to me getting beat up super bad then.

 We used to play "PAYDAY", with the same game continuing for months on end.
 We figured out if we eliminated the paper money, we could both play forever using calculators.
 These were accounting ones, the ones that used to have the paper.
 We were ahead of the time, our sort of cashless society as it were.
 Randy had a shuffleboard table, a bar and a jukebox in the basement as well.
 We used to be pretty good at shuffleboard and the juke was filled with music from the 60's and 70's.
 We used to sing along to "Little Arrows" by by Leapy Lee, and dance together to the Bee Gees.
 First time I heard "To Love Somebody".